odradev/odradev.github.io/docusaurus/docs/basics/01-cargo-odra.md

 cargo odra generate -c counter
 ```

-This will create a new file `src/counter.rs` with sample code, add appropriate `use` and `mod` sections
+This creates a new file `src/counter.rs` with sample code, add appropriate `use` and `mod` sections
 to `src/lib.rs` and update the `Odra.toml` file accordingly.
 To learn more about `Odra.toml` file,
 visit [Odra.toml](03-odra-toml.md).

 ## Testing
-Most used command during the development of your project should be this one:
+The most used command during the development of your project should be this one:

 ```bash
 cargo odra test
 ```
-It will run your tests against Odra's MockVM.
-It is substantially faster than virtual machines
+It runs your tests against Odra's `MockVM`.
+It is substantially faster than `CasperVM`
-provided by blockchains developers and implements all the features Odra uses.
+and implements all the features Odra uses.

 When you want to run tests against a "real" VM, just provide the name of the backend using `-b`
 option: